 - Ensure your remote work policies are up to date and clearly communicated to your employees.
 Include cyber and privacy risks as part of your communication.

 - Investigate ways of using technology to limit the amount of face-to-face contact, for example, video conferencing to facilitate remote meetings.
 For customer-facing organizations, consider introducing or maximizing the use of self-service options and online services.
-Consider issuing staff with laptops or the equipment required to work remotely if necessary.
+Consider issuing staff with laptops or the equipment required to work remotely.

 - Increased sickness absence may create a need for other employees, if willing, to work longer hours to keep your business going.
 If this happens, you will need to comply with your province’s labour laws and employment standards to ensure appropriate length of weekly and daytime working hours, night shifts and rest breaks, along with related overtime pay obligations.

-- Have plans ready to enable your organization to operate on a skeleton staff if necessary.
+- Have plans ready to enable your organization to operate on a skeleton staff.
 Identify key services and roles that are essential and can’t be put on hold, as well as projects or roles that could be temporarily stood down.
 Identify those individuals and managers who have transferrable skills, who can fulfill more than one function and could be allocated to more essential roles.